araobp/virtual-showroom/README.md

 ## Scenes

-(Work in progress)

 This project currently has two scenes:
-- Virtual Showroom (Nearly completed, also runs as an AR app on a mobile phone)
+- Virtual Showroom (it also runs as an AR app on a mobile phone)
-- Objec Detection (Work in progress)
+- Object Detection

 More scenes will be added in the future.